 With the passing of a loved one, we celebrate their lives.
 Memories of the good times we had with them come flooding back and in saying goodbye we tell the stories.
 We relive their lives and thus relieve our own lives.
 Of course, we cry because it’s sad that we will not see that person again, but funerals have become more of a celebration of that person’s life over the years and that celebration should be recorded.

-Video: Many people don’t think about saving this time with a video of the event, but in doing so we save some of that person for the future.
-It’s especially meaningful when someone can not make it to the funeral.
-People will take out their phones and record some of it, but having a professional video of the funeral can make it truly memorable and more importantly, watchable.
+Videotaping of the event records the stories and emotion of the celebration of life.
+In the years to come, you can watch the stores being told again and again.
+It’s especially meaningful when someone can not attend. having a professional video of the funeral can make it truly memorable and more importantly, watchable.
 We use professional sound equipment, making the audio easy to hear, plus the footage is smooth and stable.
 We edit the footage and deliver it on a USB stick or BluRay disk.

 A celebration of Life Video